mdibneparvez2002/ExtremeProgrammer/README.md

 Set up cron jobs or Windows Task Scheduler to pull updates periodically.

 Would you like help setting up a specific sync method? 🚀

+Ah, you mean creating releases in Git itself, not GitHub!
+In Git, releases are typically managed using tags.
+Here’s how you can do it:

+1. Create a Tag for the Release
+Tags mark specific points in your repository’s history, often used for releases:

+sh
+git tag -a v1.0.0 -m "Initial release"
+-a creates an annotated tag (recommended for releases).

+-m adds a message describing the release.

+2. Push the Tag to a Remote Repository
+Once you’ve created a tag, push it to your remote repository:

+sh
+git push origin v1.0.0
+This makes the release available to others.

+3. List Existing Tags
+To see all tags in your repository:

+sh
+git tag
+4. Checkout a Specific Release
+If you want to switch to a previous release:

+sh
+git checkout v1.0.0
+5. Delete a Tag (If Needed)
+If you need to remove a tag:

+sh
+git tag -d v1.0.0  # Deletes locally git push origin --delete v1.0.0  # Deletes remotely Would you like help automating releases with scripts? 🚀